• Skip to primary navigation

 4. Slowly pour them into the ‘well’ of the flour and mix them with the wet ingredients using your fingers.

-5. Once they are thoroughly mixed, you can either continue mixing the flour with your hands or put it into an electric mixer with a dough hook.
+5. Once thoroughly mixed, you can either continue mixing the flour with your hands or put it into an electric mixer with a dough hook.

 6. Mix it until the dough becomes a smooth ball

-Hint: the pizza dough should rest overnight; if not, the pizza will keep rising in your stomach, making you bloated and thirsty!
+Hint: the pizza dough should rest overnight; In Naples, they say that otherwise the pizza will keep rising in your stomach, making you bloated and thirsty!

 Frying the pizza